Pherang/javascriptCalc/README.md

 A calculator programmed in a javascript!
 Hosted on https://codepen.io/Pherang/pen/WMgmJj (Until I get github pages running)

 * The C or backspace button doesn't work for now.
+Use AC to clear memory.
 * It handles negative numbers for most scenarios.
 * There are still little quirks and bugs to fix around the operator buttons.